sjPlot/Relaunch64/README.md

 * UI font scaling to better fit screen resolution (can be switched off via preferences, not supoorted with Aqua-Look'n'Feel)
 * added apply-button to Other-tab of preference pane
 * many (code) improvements, code cleanup
+* slight modification of Popelganda color scheme

 ### Bug fixes
 * modified files, which should have been saved before compiling, were not checked if they really exist
 * remove-script-button (preference pane) was disabled in certain cases, where it should have been enabled - fixed
+* preference window could be resized, so apply-button was no longer visible. fixed, set minimum size to preference window to ensure apply-button is always visible

 Relaunch64 3.0.1
 ----------------